- When does the peer review process begin?

 The decision to publish a translation may be made on the basis of peer reviews of the source text, published reviews of the original work, or some other supporting materials.
 The translated text should be peer reviewed to ensure the quality of the translation.
 The review process for translations should be aligned with the expectations for a specific book.
 A reviewer of a translated poetry book, for example, might be asked to focus on the literary quality of the poems in translation while a reviewer of a translation of a scholarly text might be asked to focus on the accuracy of the translation and its relation to contemporary scholarly discourse.
 AEs should select reviewers who have expertise in the source language.

 Do different disciplines have different types of peer reviews?

-Different disciplines work with distinct materials and methods, and so it is inevitable that they will bring different criteria and conventions to the process of evaluating books.
-A review of an edited volume in economics, for example, might address a decidedly different set of questions than a report on a monograph in literary criticism.
+Different disciplines work with distinct materials and methods, and so it is inevitable that they will bring diverse criteria and conventions to the process of evaluating books.
+A review of an edited volume in economics, for example, might address a decidedly different set of questions than would a report on a monograph in literary criticism.
 AEs are typically attuned to such variation, as are faculty board members, who take it into account in their assessment of a work.